A man in a suit and tie is smiling for the camera

 Trial, September 2012

-Railroad, Maritime Lawyers See Victor in US Supreme Court’s FELA Decision
+Railroad, Maritime Lawyers See Victory in US Supreme Court’s FELA Decision

 Lawyers USA, July 2011